-ASP.NET 2.0 also provides you with tools that enable you to precompile your ASP.NET applications, both .aspx pages and code behind so that no page within your application has latency when it is retrieved for the first time.
-It is also a great way to figure out if you have made any errors in the pages without invoking every page yourself.

-Precompiling your ASP.NET 2.0 applications is as simple as calling the precompile.axd imaginary file in the application root of your application after it has been deployed.
-This one call causes your entire application to be precompiled.
-You receive an error notification if any errors are found anywhere within your application.
-It is also possible to precompile your application and deliver only the created assembly to the deployment server, thereby protecting your code from snooping, change, and tampering after deployment.
+ASP.NET 2.0 also provides you with tools that enable you to precompile your ASP.NET applications - both .aspx pages and code behind - so that no page within your application has latency when it is retrieved for the first time.
+Doing this is also a great way to discover any errors in the pages without invoking every page.
+Precompiling your ASP.NET 2.0 applications is as simple as using aspnet_compiler.exe and employing some of the available flags.
+As you precompile your entire application, you also receive error notifications if any errors are found anywhere within it.
+Precompilation also enables you to deliver only the created assembly to the deployment server, thereby protecting your code from snooping, unwanted changes, and tampering after deployment.
 You see examples of both of these scenarios later in this book.